weepy/redisify/Readme.md

 require("redis_objects").mixin(_object_, {
   mount: "db",                 // where to mount the redis commands (defaults to null => on the object itself)
   namespace_property: "key",   // name of property that contains the namespace (defaults to 'namespace')
-  commands: ["get", "set"],    // redis properties to mixin (defaults to all)
+  commands: ["get", "set"],    // redis properties to mixin (defaults to string commands)
   client: obj                  // redis client
 })
 </pre>